daiphuongngo/Predicting-Market-Movements-Building-Smart-Portfolios-with-ML-DL-RL-from-5-Major-Canadian-Banks/README.md

 ### **2. Dataset and Feature Engineering**

 I used weekly price and return data from **January 2020 to July 2024** througout COVID-19 pandemic and post pandemic, collected using the `yfinance` Python package.
-For each bank, I engineered features such as:
+For each bank, I had engineered features such as:

 * **5-week average return**
 * **10-week rolling volatility**